If you are wondering, “do I really need supplemental insurance with Medicare, or is it a waste of money?”, you’re in the right place.

 - Supplemental Medicare Insurance is a type of insurance policy that is designed to cover medical expenses that are not covered by Original MedicareOriginal Medicare is private fee-for-service health insurance for people on Medicare.
 It has two parts.
 Part A is hospital coverage.
 Part B is medical coverage..

-- These policies are also known as Medigap plans and are sold by private insurance companies.
+- These policies, also known as Medigap, are sold by private insurance companies.

 - Medigap plans are standardized by the federal government and are available in 10 different plan types.

-- The plans are designed to cover the gaps in Original Medicare, such as deductiblesA deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share., coinsuranceCoinsurance is a percentage of the total you are required to pay for a medical service. , and copaymentsA copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service..
+- Medigap plans cover the cost gaps in Original Medicare, including deductiblesA deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share., coinsuranceCoinsurance is a percentage of the total you are required to pay for a medical service. , and copaymentsA copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service..

 .
 It will arm you with all of the information you need to make an informed decision.Get Your Free Medicare Supplement Rate Comparison